cas-gh/CAS_Bot/README.md

 CAS_Bot Instructions:

-Call CAS_Bot by simply commenting "!media" followed by the name of the movie or TV show you'd like to know more about.
+Call CAS_Bot by simply commenting "!" and what you would like to know followed by the name of the movie or TV show you'd like to know more about.

+List of accepted inputs: [!cast, !plot, !boxoffice, !rating, !director]

 Example:

-User: !media Forrest Gump
+User: !plot Forrest Gump

   CAS_Bot:

-           Here is a plot summary of that movie:
+           Here is a plot summary:

            JFK, LBJ, Vietnam, Watergate, and other history unfold through the perspective of an Alabama man with an IQ of 75.